aravindsnarayan/weatherapi-php/README.md

 # PHP client for WeatherAPI.com

-# Introduction
+## Introduction
 WeatherAPI.com provides access to weather and geo data via a JSON/XML restful API.
-It allows developers to create desktop, web and mobile applications using this data very easy.
+It allows developers to create desktop, web, and mobile applications using this data easily.

 We provide following data through our API:
 - Real-time weather